maximvdberg/reasamplomatic-multi/README.md

 #### Performance on Windows

 Performance on Windows is sadly not amazing.
 Reapy uses Python sockets for communication with REAPER, which seem to be quite slow on Windows.
 If you notice REAPER becoming laggy when having the multi sampler active, this is most likely due to the automatic syncing with REAPER.
 To solve this, you can turn off the `Sync` option to disable this, and instead manually use the `Refresh` action (default shortcut is `r`) whenever you need it.

 It is also recommended you turn off _Audio/Close audio device when stopped and application is inactive_ in the REAPER preferences.
 Otherwise, REAPER will stop the audio device when focusing the multi sampler window, which can take quite some time.

 Additionally, the Tk implementation on Windows is very inefficient in comparison to other platforms.
 I found the responsiveness of dragging/resizing to be somewhat sluggish, and start up times are quite long.

-#### Flickering zoom
+#### Miscellaneous

 There is some flickering while zooming.
 I'm pretty sure this is a limitation on how tkinter works, as I don't think it is impossible to pause the render callback during resizing.
 Please tell me if you know of a way to circumvent this!

+When `on top` is enabled, the tooltips will be rendered behind the main window.
+This seems to be bug in the tkinter tooltip library.
+Disable `On top` to see the tooltips again.

 ## License